 Marco Villalobos will co-write the script with Rees.
 “Mudbound” producer Cassian Elwes is also producing “The Last Thing He Wanted.”
 Jamin O’Brien, Wayne Godfrey, and Robert Jones are executive producing.

 Netflix won the worldwide rights to the movie last week after Bloom introduced it at the Berlin Film Festival.

-Dafoe is coming off some of the best reviews of his career in “The Florida Project,” and followed that up with a key role in “Murder on the Orient Express.”
+Dafoe is coming off some of the best reviews of his career in “The Florida Project,” and followed that with a role in “Murder on the Orient Express.”
 He looks to have another busy 2018 with roles in several films, including “Aquaman,” which bows this December.
-He also has “At Eternity’s Gate” where he plays Vincent Van Gough, which is expected to be another awards turn for him.
+He also has “At Eternity’s Gate” where he plays Vincent Van Gogh, which is expected to be another awards turn for him.